KIMEP SCHOOL OF LAW GRAND NATIONAL DEBATE TOURNAMENT & SCHOLARSHIP COMPETITION 2026

 IV.
 Debate Format

-The Tournament uses a parliamentary debate format.
-The Tournament takes place offline at KIMEP.
+The Tournament uses a parliamentary Debate format and takes place offline at KIMEP.
 The Tournament begins with a series of preliminary rounds for all participants with the number of rounds based on the total number of teams (usually three rounds).
 After the preliminary rounds, the Tournament Committee selects the four teams with the best records for a semi-final round.
 Then comes a final round between the top two teams.

 In each round teams debate the Proposition.
 The Tournament Committee determines which team will argue each side and tries to ensure each team rotates sides.
 Seated to the judge’s left, one team represents the Proponents who argue in favor of the Proposition.
 Seated to the judge’s right, the other team represents the Opposition, who argue against the Proposition.